Technorely/tendermint/docs/tools/README.md

 # Overview

-Tenderelycomes with some tools for:
+Tenderely comes with some tools for:

 * [Benchmarking](./benchmarking.md)
 * [Monitoring](./monitoring.md)